Who determines when and where treatments and harvesting will occur?

 Are herbicide treatments safe?

-The aquatic herbicides that are permitted by the Michigan Department of Environmental Quality (MDEQ) are registered by the United States Environmental Protection Agency and the Michigan Department of Agriculture and Rural Development.
-They also undergo toxicological review by the MDEQ.
-In Michigan, aquatic herbicide use requires an MDEQ permit.
+The aquatic herbicides that are permitted by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) are registered by the United States Environmental Protection Agency and the Michigan Department of Agriculture and Rural Development.
+They also undergo toxicological review by the EGLE.
+In Michigan, aquatic herbicide use requires an EGLE permit.
 The permit lists herbicides approved for use in the lake, respective dose rates, and shows specific areas in the lake where treatments are allowed.
 If herbicides are applied according to label instructions and permit requirements, they should pose no danger to public health and the environment.

 A portion of the Sanford Lake aquatic plant survey map showing numbered GPS waypoints.
 Map provided by Progressive AE.